lsst-it/ittn-025/index.rst

             :width: 700 px

 Second Floor
 ============

 The second floor consists of the following elements in terms of materials and numbering of the various network points.

 - 171 Network points in total
 - 7 Access points

-All data points start from the technical room.

 Second Floor Image